Nielsen DTVR Destination

 IMPORTANT: If you do not implement the Segment Video Spec properly with key lifecycle events, this integration will not behave properly.

-Again, please also refer to our Video Spec and implement video tracking as outlined there.
+Again, also refer to our Video Spec and implement video tracking as outlined there.
 We will map the semantic events and properties to Nielsen’s relevant methods and metadata.

 Once the Segment source is integrated with your app, toggle